 If you’re looking for more things to do in Victoria with kids, click here.

 Soooo…. what do you think?
 Plenty of Melbourne days out ideas here to keep you and the kids entertained for the whole school holidays?
 These Melbourne holiday ideas are updated every term, so remember to bookmark this page.
 If you have a teenager, then check out our article about things to do in Melbourne for teenagers that aren’t lame!
+And we even have ideas for things to do in Melbourne at night with kids, if you need after hours fun!

 Let us know if we missed your favourite or if you would like us to add your venue or event!